In Times of Crisis: Don’t Forget Your Frontline Workers

 Not only do scenarios like these have major impacts on your ability to run your business, they also have a big impact on the hourly employees who only get paid if they work.
 Do you have a plan in place to support all your employees during these times?

 It’s important for your organization to address Covid-19 with employees and show that your organization has a plan.
 Reassure employees by providing a high-level overview to everyone.
-But be sure to keep communication to frontline and deskless employees relevant to them.
+But be sure to keep communication to frontline workers relevant to them.
 Communicate that instructions will be delivered immediately, if locations are impacted by the illness.
 And remind them that the safety and health of employees is the number one priority of the leadership team.
 In this initial communication, you should also provide answers to FAQs and an email address or hotline that employees can email or call if they have questions and concerns.

 NOTE: Don’t create a new hotline.
 Try to repurpose an existing line that employees already access and prepare the call center team with talking points.